ai4he/ai4he.github.io/areas_of_research.md

   -
     title: "Human-Centered AI"
     content: "
-      We study methods to involve humans in all the different processes of the machine learning pipelines.
-      Our approach include different stages such as the design, data production (collection and labeling), model training, and deployment.
+      We study methods to involve humans in all the different processes of machine learning pipelines.
+Our approach includes different stages such as design, data production (collection and labeling), model training, and deployment.
 Detection and reducing bias in data are essential components of our methodology.
       <br><br>
-      The implementation of socio-technical system allows us to design and evaluate systems with the different stakeholders.
-      We conduct ethnographic studies to understand how people expect to interact with smart agents and align the solution to their expectations.
-      The resulting human-centric solutions are usually published as open source tools so the community can adopt them."
+      Implementing socio-technical systems allows us to design and evaluate systems with different stakeholders.
+We conduct ethnographic studies to understand how people expect to interact with smart agents and align the solution with their expectations.
+The resulting human-centric solutions are usually published as open-source tools so the community can adopt them."
     image: "images/assets/trustworthy.png"

 active_learning: